-To plant, remove or prune anything on the common area, a Work Request must be submitted and approved in advance.
+To plant, remove or prune anything on the common area, an Architectural Request via Buildium or the Contact Us Form must be submitted and approved in advance.
 The following policies will be applied to these requests as appropriate:

-- (1) Tree Removal Guideline (LC 3.0) This guideline is used to determine which common area trees will be removed at the expense of the Association and the policy for removing other trees requested by homeowners.
-It can be found at: Tree Removal Guidelines - (2) Tree Planting Procedure (LC 1.0) This guideline describes the policy for planting trees or shrubs on the common area after receiving approval of your Work Request.
+- (1) Tree Removal Guideline (LC 3.0) This guideline is used to determine which common area trees will be removed at the expense of the Association and the policy for removing other trees requested by Homeowners.
+It can be found at: Tree Removal Guidelines - (2) Tree Planting Procedure (LC 1.0) This guideline describes the policy for planting trees or shrubs on the common area after receiving approval of your Architectural Request.
 It can be found at: 10/17/17 Board Minutes and Procedure for Planting Trees on the Common Area